AdnanHodzic/displaylink-debian/README.md

 and only supported Linux kernel versions are 4.4 and 4.15.
 Hence if you run any other kernel or Ubuntu version or any any Linux distribution DisplayLink will not work as expected.

 [displaylink-debian][] allows seamless installation of the official DisplayLink drivers tailored to work for most of the Debian based Linux distributions regardless of which Linux kernel version you're using.
-[Full list of all supported Linux distributions](https://github.com/AdnanHodzic/displaylink-debian#supported-platforms-are)

 #### How to run "displaylink-debian"